Tennis-Wimbledon order of play on Wednesday | Law-Order

 - United Kingdom

-Order of play on the main show courts on the third day of the Wimbledon championships on Wednesday (play starts at 1230 GMT unless stated, prefix number denotes seeding): CENTRE COURT
+Order of play on the main show courts on the 10th day of the Wimbledon championships on Wednesday (play starts at 1230 GMT unless stated, prefix number denotes seeding): CENTRE COURT

-1-Novak Djokovic (Serbia) v Thanasi Kokkinakis (Australia) Caroline Garcia (France) v 10-Emma Raducanu (Britain)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)